JustLoveC1de/json-based-passmanager/README.md

-# json-based-passmanager
+# Json-Based Password Manager
-small student project
+This is a lil' student project, nothing more.